dwaipayan-dev/Certi_GetAPI/README.md

  # Route 3: Get Certificate using certificate id

  This is a GET request used to fetch the E-certificate using the Certificate Id.Suppose, You have the certificate id of a previously generated certificate and you want to view the file in browser and download it.
-You can use the following example to fetch your E-Certificate.
+You can use the following example in Git Bash to fetch your E-Certificate.

  ```
  $ curl GET 'http://localhost:3000/get-certi?certi_id=[7 character long certi id]'